PrateekBalwada/HangManGame_BitByte/README.md

 git clone https://github.com/your_username/hangman.git
 ```
 ### or
+  you can open it on your browser - https://prateekbalwada.github.io/HangManGame_BitByte/

+## or
-  you can just download as zip.
+  Download as zip.

 ## Usage
 Navigate to the directory where the repository is cloned and run **index.html**.